-Mr. Marcellus is a Clinical Research Coordinator at Stanford University and a member of the Heit Lab.
+Mr. Marcellus is a Clinical Research Coordinator at Stanford University and a Heit Lab alumni.
 He graduated from Cal Poly San Luis Obispo and joined Heit Lab as a Research Associate.
-After one year, he transitioned to a Clinical Research Coordinator, where he currently works running the clinical research efforts of the Heit Lab and other studies.
-Mr. Marcellus's research studies imaging and clinical factors that predict stroke patient treatment eligibility and outcome.
+After one year in the Heit Lab, he transitioned to a Clinical Research Coordinator, where he currently works.
+He continues to collaborate with Dr. Heit and serves as the clinical research efforts of the Heit Lab and the Stanford Neurointerventional Radiology service.

 Selected publications from the Heit Lab

 Perfusion Imaging Predicts Favorable Outcomes After Basilar Artery Thrombectomy

 Cereda C, et al. (2021) Annals Neurology Nov 17. doi: 10.1002/ana.26272